deeper practice, more poems

 I’ll help you prioritize your creative work in the context of a busy life …

-take your ideas, urges, & early drafts, & transform them into successful poems.
+take your ideas, urges, drafts, & transform them into successful poems.

-enjoy the structure & accountability of a course & one-on-one mentorship, &
+seek the structure & accountability of an online course & mentorship, & enjoy spending 3-4+ hours each week reading & writing, alone & together

-I’ll email you weekly lessons on Fridays at 5:00 pm, including a brief essay on the week’s topic; selected readings; occasional videos & resources from other writers; as well as a writing assignment (& variations) to help you explore some dimension of what we’re seeing in the work we’ll read by master poets.
+You’ll receive weekly lessons, including a brief essay on the week’s topic; selected readings; occasional videos & resources from other writers; as well as a writing assignment (& variations) to help you explore some dimension of what we’re seeing in the work we’ll read by master poets.

-I’ll send you thoughtful feedback on up to 8 poems &
+I’ll send you thoughtful feedback on a final portfolio (up to eight poems) &

-you’ll have the opportunity to meet with me via phone in a private tutorial to discuss any questions you have related to the process, my feedback, or your writing.
+you’ll have the opportunity to meet with me via phone for a private tutorial to discuss your process, course content, or your work in progress.